-Yo-Yo Ma Surprised Bystanders In Mumbai With A Mini Concert
+Yo-Yo Ma Surprises Bystanders In Mumbai With A Mini-Concert

 Yo-Yo Ma Presents Bach As A Wise And Spellbinding Storyteller In 'Six Evolutions'

 This isn't Ma's first impromptu performance.
 In December, he gave a free concert in one of Montreal's metro stations.
-And in 2011, he partnered with the Chicago Children's Choir to give a surprise concert to passerby's at one of Chicago's major commuter rail terminals.
+And in 2011, he partnered with the Chicago Children's Choir to give a surprise concert to passers-by at one of Chicago's major commuter rail terminals.

-Yo-Yo Ma's visit to Mumbai is part of his Bach Project, where his goal is to perform Bach's six suites for solo cello in one sitting, in 36 locations around the world.
+Ma's visit to Mumbai is part of his Bach Project, where his goal is to perform Bach's six suites for solo cello in one sitting, in 36 locations around the world.

-The "Prelude" from Bach's Cello Suite No. 1, which Ma performed at a Tiny Desk concert last year, is the first piece of music he learned when he started playing the cello at age 4.
+The prelude from Bach's Suite No. 1, which Ma performed at a Tiny Desk concert last year, is the first piece of music he learned when he started playing the cello at age 4.

-"We go through these different evolutions," Ma said about his relationship with the Bach Cello Suites in an interview with All Things Considered host Mary Louise Kelly.
+"We go through these different evolutions," Ma said about his relationship with the Bach cello suites in an interview with All Things Considered host Mary Louise Kelly.
 "Each time you go through an evolution you're using all of what you learned from a previous evolution and applying it to your present state.
 So it's an additive thing, and I think that's what culture does."

 "Music," he said, "actually was invented, as all of culture was invented — by us — to help all of us figure out who we are."

-Ma's next performance in the Bach Project is in San Antonio, Texas, in April.
+Ma's next performance for the Bach Project will be in San Antonio in April.

 Matt Ozug and Courtney Dorning produced and edited this story for broadcast.